alan-turing-institute/azure-sensible/examples/jupyter_hub.md

 Follow the [normal procedure](../README.md#how-to-use-this-repository) to deploy and configure the machine using Terraform and Ansible.

+The initial setup of the data science virtual machine can take some time and the new virtual machine may be unresponsive at first.
+If Ansible reports that the host is unreachable, wait a few minutes and try again.

 ## 🛰️ Connect to JupyterHub

 The final output of Ansible will be the IP address of your virtual machine.
 In a